This file was last updated on May 17, 2015

 Because there is no agreed definition of poverty, there can be no agreed measure.
 Even if definitions were agreed, though, poverty would be complex and difficult to quantify.
 Measures of poverty have to be 'indicators', or signposts.
 The most commonly used measure is based on income.
 The World Bank, for example, used to use the arbitrary standard of $1.25 per day; at this level there are about 1300 million poor people in the world.
 At $2 a day, another arbitrary line, the figure approaches 2.5 billion.

 Some nations use 'budget standards', estimating the cost of a minimum basket of goods.
 The US defines its poverty threshold by identifying the cost of a food basket and estimating from that how much income is necessary.
 Others use relative measures.
-The European Union uses a comparative measure which sets a poverty line at 50% of the median income.
+The European Union uses a comparative indicator which defines people as being 'at risk of poverty' if their income is below 60% of the median income.
 (The median comes half-way up the income distribution).
 This means that there is more poverty where there is more inequality, or 'economic distance'.

 The problems of poverty have been explained in many ways.
 Pathological explanations are those which attribute poverty to the characteristics or behaviour of poor people.
 They include: